logo

 What is podiatry?

 Podiatry is a branch of medicine focused on diagnosing, treating, and preventing conditions and disorders affecting the feet, ankles, and lower extremities.
+At Magnolia Family Medicine's Podiatry clinic, we manage a wide range of foot and ankle issues--from minor problems to chronic conditions like diabetes-related foot complications.

 What causes podiatry problems?